 We’re quite passionate about that level.
 There’s so much emphasis from a government standpoint, saying we need to get more women on boards, which is absolutely right, but unless you start with that opinion early in your career, that’s not going to happen.

 Plus, there’s lots of evidence that says that male millennials are key to helping more women succeed in the workplace.
 They’re coming into work with very different expectations than older generations.
 They’re much more about equality, so we’re really excited about that and want to help organisations that are finding millennials hard to manage.

 Are there any industries that are better than others?

 If you look at The Times Top 50 Employers for Women, a lot of them are legal firms, consultancy firms and there are some financial firms as well.

 However, if you go and talk to people within those organisations, they’re often quite skeptical.
 When you dig down into what a lot of those companies are doing, they’ll say they’ve got a mentoring program, or a women’s group, but much of it is about fixing the women rather than the organisation.
-Plus, there’s a big PR element and I would argue that, for instance some of the big financial organisations, just want to be seen to be doing the right thing.
+Plus, there’s a big PR element [to that activity] and I would argue that, for instance some of the big financial organisations, just want to be seen to be doing the right thing.

 That said, I also know that a lot of the big banks have given themselves quite a hard target.
 They don’t just want a percentage of women at board level but at every level of management.
 Senior management are targeted financially on achieving those numbers, which I think helps change to happen.